ionic-team/ionic-docs/docs/react/pwa.md

 The two main requirements of a PWA are a <a href="https://developers.google.com/web/fundamentals/primers/service-workers/" target="_blank">Service Worker</a> and a <a href="https://developers.google.com/web/fundamentals/web-app-manifest/" target="_blank">Web Manifest</a>.
 While it's possible to add both of these to an app manually, a base project from Create React App (CRA) and the Ionic CLI provides this already.

 In the `index.ts` for your app, there is a call to a `serviceWorker.unregister()` function.
 The base that CRA provides has service workers as an opt-in feature, so it must be enabled.
-To enabled, call `serviceWorker.register()`.
+To enable, call `serviceWorker.register()`.

 ```ts
 import React from 'react';